 Our method abstracts set of states of the DMA using sets of formulas, each formula being a conjunction of predicate atoms.
 Figure 2(c) gives a graph representation for such a formula that specifies the concrete state represented in Figure 2(d).
-The heap list satisfying the early coalescing is specified by the atom $\mathsf{hlsc}(X_0,\mathsf{hli})$ where hlsc is an inductively defined predicate (formally introduced in Section ??).
-The value X_0 and hli are stored in variables $\mathsf{hsta}$ resp. $\mathsf{hend}$, which is represented by arrows sourcing these variables.
+The heap list satisfying the early coalescing is specified by the atom $hlsc(X_0, hli)$ where hlsc is an inductively defined predicate.
+The value X_0 and hli are stored in variables hsta resp. hend, which is represented by arrows sourcing these variables.
 The free list is abstracted by three atoms building the upper graph starting from X_0 also.
-The atom $\mathsf{flso}(X_0,Y_1)$ specifies the free list segment from the start of the list frhd to the location stored in prv , represented by the logic variable Y_1 .
-The atom $\mathsf{fck}(Y_1,Y_2)$ specifies a free chunk at location Y_1 which stores in his fnx fiel the location Y_2 , stored by variable nxt .
-The last atom $\mathsf{flso}(Y_2,\mathsf{nil})$ specifies another free list segment, suffix of the free list until null.
-The predicates used in these atoms are specified inductively using an extension of separation logic formally introduced in Section ??.
+The atom $flso(X_0, Y_1)$ specifies the free list segment from the start of the list frhd to the location stored in prv, represented by the logic variable Y_1 .
+The atom fck(Y_1, Y_2) specifies a free chunk at location Y_1 which stores in his fnx fiel the location Y_2 , stored by variable nxt.
+The last atom $flso(Y_2, nil)$ specifies another free list segment, suffix of the free list until null.
+The predicates used in these atoms are specified inductively using an extension of separation logic.

 Both graphs specify fully (for the lower graph) or partially (for the upper graph) the same concrete memory region.
 The upper part highlights only the free list, but all the chunks in the free lists are also chunks of the heap list specified by the lower graph.
-To compose these two abstractions of the memory region, we introduce a new operator, the hierarchical composition "\(\infty\)", which allows to relate the two levels of abstraction while keeping separated properties related with each kind of list used.
+To compose these two abstractions of the memory region, we introduce a new operator, the hierarchical composition " \ni ", which allows to relate the two levels of abstraction while keeping separated properties related with each kind of list used.
 For example, we are able to express the early coalescing property of the heap lists without interfering with the free list, which is not concerned about this policy.
 The formula obtained are used as abstract values in order analysis algorithm to represent program configurations.
-The separation of concerns provided by the hierarchical composition is used by the analysis we propose in order to focus only on the abstraction level required by the statements to be analysed.
+The separation of concerns provided by the hierarchical composition level required by the statements to be analysed.
 For example, the loop traversing the free list at lines 34-35 requires to reason only at the free list level.
 The details on this analysis are provided in [6] (a journal version is submitted).